cperacchio/trivia-api/README.md

 Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

 ## Skills covered
-- Handling HTTP Requests
+- Handling HTTP requests
-- Routing and API Endpoints
+- Routing and API endpoints
-- API Documentation
+- API documentation
-- API Testing
+- API testing

 ## Tasks